citysciencelab/cut-re3/README.md

 The workspace name is configured by the backend api but also has to be configured by the frontend.

-Currently the geoserver stores its data into the folder api/data/geoserver.
+The geoserver stores its data into the folder geoserver/data/geoserver.
 This is configured in the docker-compose.yaml file.

-Remark: The geoserver needs a lot of resources.
-If you have issues with it you can try to give docker more resources.

 ## PostGis configuration
 PostGis is configured in geoserver/configs/postgis.
 The api also loads these env variables by loading geoserver/configs/postgis in the docker-compose files.

 The data is stored in geoserver/data/pg_data as configured in docker-compose.yaml (development) and docker-compose.prod.yaml (production).
+If you want to run development and production on the same server, the data should be written to separate paths.

 ## nginx configuration
 The nginx configuration can be found at nginx/default.conf.
 It configures the paths to the respective endpoints.